Hernán de la Fuente

-Hernán de la Fuente (born 7 January 1997) is an Argentine professional footballer who plays as a defender for Atlético Tucumán on loan from the Portuguese club Famalicão.
+Hernán de la Fuente (born 7 January 1997) is an Argentine professional footballer who plays as a right-back for Primera División club Huracán.

-Career
+Club career

+Vélez Sarsfield

-De la Fuente started off with Vélez Sarsfield.
+Born in Buenos Aires, de La Fuente started off with Vélez Sarsfield.
 The first professional appearance of his career arrived midway through the 2017–18 Argentine Primera División campaign, when he played the full duration of a 1–0 loss to Huracán on 20 November 2017.
 In total, De la Fuente made seventeen appearances in his debut league season.
 He signed a new contract through to 2021 on 22 May 2018.

+Famalicão

-On 13 August 2021, he signed a three-year contract with Famalicão in Portugal.
+On 13 August 2021, de La Fuente signed a three-year contract with Portuguese Primeira Liga club Famalicão.

+Loan to Atlético Tucumán

+On 18 January 2023, Famalicão sent de La Fuente on a one-year loan to Argentine Primera División club Atlético Tucumán.
+At the end of the loan spell, he returned to Famalicão, but was not reintegrated into the first team.

+Huracán

+On 15 January 2024, de La Fuente left Famalicão and signed a one-year contract with Primera División club Huracán.